And you don’t have to use acrylic paint that is not Organic or natural and gives you too much shine in the end result.

 That’s it!
 Touch up any areas that you want to be more painted and if for some reason you are not happy with an area, you can easily remove the paint with household vinegar.

-Just spray the area and remove with old rags and reapply as desired.
+Just spray the area and remove it with old rags and reapply as desired.
 After about five to seven days the paint should calcify and won’t be able to be removed easily.

-Once you’ve created the wash off look you want, let the paint fully dry.
-Don’t use the fireplace that day and stay off of it until it fully dries overnight, but after that it is ready to go and you can enjoy your new look!
+Once you’ve created the wash-off look you want, let the paint fully dry.
+Don’t use the fireplace that day and stay off of it until it fully dries overnight, but after that, it is ready to go and you can enjoy your new look!

 Classico Limewash also works on the exterior so if you love this look, you can use the same process but with a garden hose instead of a spray bottle.
-Here’s a video showing you exterior application, and the big advantage is it will last 15-25 years and continue to give you a gorgeous look that is found in historic European buildings.
+Here’s a video showing your exterior application, and the big advantage is it will last 15-25 years and continue to give you a gorgeous look that is found in historic European buildings.